• About

 How to cook pumpkin leaves

-Once your leaves are cleaned and prepped, you can chop and cook the leaves in your favorite recipe.
-Pumpkin leaves are great in soups, stews, and sautees.
+Once your leaves are cleaned and prepped, you can chop and cook the leaves in any recipe that calls for green leafy vegetables.
+The taste of pumpkin leaves makes them great in soups, stews, and sautees.
 They can be substituted for collard greens or turnip greens in any recipe.

 Excellent web site, so useful and very informative